AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/gs-experience-decisioning.md

 >[!AVAILABILITY]
 >
 >The experience decisioning feature is currently available as a beta to select users only.
 To join the beta program, contact Adobe Customer Care.
+>
+>Decision policies are available for use in code-based experience campaigns only.

 Experience Decisioning simplifies personalization by offering a centralized catalog of marketing offers known as 'decision items' and a sophisticated decision engine.
 This engine leverages rules and ranking criteria to select and present the most relevant decision items to each individual.

 These decision items are seamlessly integrated into a wide range of inbound surfaces through the new code-based experience channel, now accessible within Journey Optimizer campaigns.

-**Limitations:**

-* Decision policies are available for use in code-based experience campaigns only.
-* For now, frequency capping is not available in Experience Decisioning.

 ## Experience Decisioning key steps {#steps}